Fully funded Environmental Science PhDs available for 2019

 The University has a number of new opportunities for PhDs beginning in autumn 2019, including doctoral research positions fully-funded by the Natural Environment Research Council (NERC) and the Engineering and Physical Sciences Research Council (EPSRC).

-We are part of four major doctoral training partnerships and programmes in environmental sciences:
+We are part of several major doctoral training partnerships and programmes in environmental sciences:

 SCENARIO (Science of the Environment: Natural and Anthropogenic Processes, Impacts and Opportunities): a NERC doctoral training partnership led by Reading, covering the study of physical, chemical and biological processes that influence environmental risk and sustainability.

 Quantitative and Modelling Skills in Ecology and Evolution (QMEE): a NERC centre for doctoral training aiming to solve real-world ecological and evolutionary problems by connecting theory, data, and practice.
 Led jointly between Imperial College London and Reading.

 Other funded PhD opportunities: a wide range of fully funded PhD opportunities, including individual projects in the environmental sciences, are available across the University of Reading.

 Why study at Reading for a PhD tackling environmental challenges?